-As all students will generally have some costs associated with this we will only pay for consumables when it can be demonstrated that because of their disability a student has incurred extra costs e.g. a visually impaired students who needs to print documents in a bigger font or with double spacing.
+As all students will generally have some costs associated with this, we will only pay for consumables when you can demonstrate that because of their disability a student has extra costs e.g. visually impaired students who need to print documents in a bigger font or with double spacing.
 In these cases we will only reimburse costs that are over and above the expenses that a non disabled student would reasonably be expected to pay.

 When submitting a request for consumables institutions should provide us with an estimate of the costs for a non disabled student as well as the additional costs incurred by the disabled student.
-Clear supporting evidence must be provided to explain why the student will incur the extra costs.
+You must provide clear supporting evidence to explain why the student will incur the extra costs.